 Governmental Fund Budget Analysis and Highlights

-Prior to the start of the School's fiscal year, the Board of the School adopted an annual budget.
-A budgetary comparison statement has been provided for total governmental funds (both general fund and special revenue funds) to demonstrate compliance with the School's budget.
+Prior to the start of the School's fiscal year, the Board of the Charter School adopted an annual budget.
+A budgetary comparison statement has been provided for the governmental funds to demonstrate compliance with the School's budget.